 - Dalberg analysis on Times of India coverage on air pollution in 2019.
 Dalberg conducted this analysis as a part of an internal research in partnership with the India Climate Collaborative and ASAR social impact.

 - Meltwater Analysis, via Dalberg.
 Dalberg found this as a part of an internal research conducted in partnership with the India Climate Collaborative and ASAR social impact.

 About the author

-Shloka Nath is the Executive Director of the India Climate Collaborative.
-She also leads the Sustainability portfolio at the Tata Trusts, focused on the organisation’s climate, energy and environment work.
+Shloka Nath is Executive Director, India Climate Collaborative.
+She also leads the Sustainability portfolio at the Tata Trusts, focused on the organisation’s climate, energy, and environment work.
 Prior to this, Shloka co-founded and was Managing Partner, Sankhya Women Impact Funds.
 Shloka is an angel investor in social enterprises and has mentored organisations across sectors.
-She was Managing Editor for the Harvard Kennedy School Review and has spent over a decade in journalism with the BBC in London, New Delhi Television, and Forbes.
 Shloka has a Master’s in Public Policy from Harvard’s Kennedy School of Government and a BSc in Government from The London School of Economics and Political Science.